What are National Glass Centre’s opening times?

 These opening times are applicable to National Glass Centre and Northern Gallery for Contemporary Art.

-National Glass Centre Car Park, to the front of the building is FREE to all visitors and accessible from Dame Dorothy Street.
+Visitors to National Glass Centre are required to pay for parking at National Glass Centre Car Park, which is located to the front of the building and accessible from Dame Dorothy Street.

 National Glass Centre’s cafe The Glass Yard is located on the lower ground floor, accessible via the Riverside entrance and the main entrance.
 The Glass Yard is open all year apart from Christmas Day, Boxing Day and New Year’s Day.
 It offers hot meals, snacks and sandwiches, as well as beer, wine, and hot and cold beverages.